Gravitational Wave Signatures from Lepton Number Breaking Phase Transitions with Flat Potentials: Results on First Order Phase Transitions and Gravitational Waves

 \section{Results on First Order Phase Transitions and Gravitational Waves}

 FOPTs emerge from the interplay between thermal fluctuations restoring symmetry and quantum corrections favoring the broken phase, with effective flat potentials leading to gravitational wave signatures.
 The resulting spectrum is determined by nucleation, expansion, collisions, and plasma response, and is primarily controlled by the transition strength $\alpha$, the inverse duration $\beta/H$, the nucleation temperature $T_n$ and the bubble wall velocity .
-The dynamics are described through the effective potential \eq{eq:Veff}, with three main regimes: non-runaway bubbles, non-runaway bubbles in plasma, and vacuum transitions with $\alpha>1$ \footnote{For an up-to-date review we consulted the latest LISA Cosmology Working Group document~\cite{Caprini:2024hue}.}.
+The dynamics are described through the effective potential \eq{eq:Veff}, with three main regimes: non-runaway bubbles, non-runaway bubbles in plasma, and vacuum transitions with $\alpha>1$ \footnote{For an up-to-date review of FOPT we consulted the latest LISA Cosmology Working Group document~\cite{Caprini:2024hue}.
+For general reviews on FOPT, see, for example, \cite{Hindmarsh:2021l, Caprini:2020LI,Athron:2023xlk}}.
 Each case exhibits different hydrodynamical behavior and relative contributions from sound waves, bubble collisions, scalar fields, and MHD turbulence, shaping the GW spectrum.
 We use the most up-to-date fits available, noting that further developments in simulations may reveal additional features not yet known to the community.